SalishSeaCast/docs/results_server/index.rst

     See :ref:`NowcastGreenResults` for details of the configuration and model parameter values changes over time.

-    The :file:`/results/SalishSea/nowcast/early-days/` directory contains results from multi-day runs between :file:`24-26sep14/` and :file:`25-26oct14/` that were the spin-up of the nowcast system.

-* :file:`/results/SalishSea/spin-up/`
-    Results from the Salish Sea model spin-up runs.

 Details of Configurations for Results
 =====================================